 The Outer Worlds 2 is Obsidian Entertainment’s sequel to its well-received sci-fi comedy adventure from 2019.
-The game debuted at this year’s E3, showing off a typically silly cinematic trailer and, well, not a whole lot else.
+The game debuted at E3 2021, showing off a typically silly cinematic trailer and, well, not a whole lot else.

 No, seriously.
 The trailer repeatedly cracks jokes about how the game is nowhere near finished, that the developers have nothing of substance to show, and that what it does show probably won't feature in the final product.
 Having watched it multiple times, I know more about open heart surgery than I do about The Outer Worlds 2, and most of that knowledge comes from playing Surgeon Simulator and watching episodes of House.

 It's been radio silence on Outer Worlds 2 since 2021.
 But hope springs eternal, even in hypercorporate space hell.
 There's a possibility we'll see something new from The Outer Worlds 2 during 2022's E3-adjacent summer showcases.